 I offer the following fields for the PhD qualifying examination.
 For explanations of fields, see the "Graduate Overview" page in the Graduate Handbook.

-I will not be accepting students for admission.
+I will not be accepting students for admission in fall 2018.

 Courses Offered (subject to change)

 - HIS 127: Foundations of Medieval France